EstherSlabbert/CICD-with-Jenkins/README.md

 A webhook is a mechanism that allows two applications or systems to communicate with each other in a real-time or near real-time manner.
 It is a way for one application to send a notification or trigger an action in another application when a specific event occurs.

 Webhooks are commonly used for integrating and automating processes between different systems or services.
 Like between GitHub and Jenkins.

+Webhook endpoints can be understood as URLs or web addresses that receive data from other applications or systems.
+They act as a destination where data is sent when a specific event or trigger occurs in the sending application.

 Follow the steps outlined in step 3 [here](#set-up-jenkins-github-automation-test)